Cost Guide

 How These Estimates Are Generated

-Stump cost bases are derived from national pricing data for stump grinding and full removal services, adjusted by stump diameter, root complexity, and service type.
+Stump cost bases are derived from national pricing data for stump grinding and full removal services, adjusted by stump diameter, root complexity, service type, and state labor-rate multipliers.

 What they don't replace: A professional site assessment.
 Actual contractor prices vary based on individual overhead, seasonal demand, equipment availability, and site conditions no formula can fully capture.Always get at least 2–3 written quotes.